Stress? Take it lying down

 Teachers of the Alexander Technique – a practice which helps

-During Alexander Awareness Week (9 – 15 October) the Society and 3,000 teachers worldwide will be encouraging everyone to pick a day in which they can lie down for ten minutes in the ‘semi-supine position’.
+Alexander Technique teachers worldwide are encouraging everyone to lie down every day for ten minutes in the ‘semi-supine position’.

 The position, also known as ‘active rest’ is the best way to restore and reconnect the body and mind; a little like the reset button on a computer.
 As well as realigning the spine, it stops you feeling overwhelmed, allowing you to focus on yourself and providing vital time out to quieten the mind and process emotions.